Interview: Ian Campbell – Vocals, Guitars

 Are you in contact with metal scene in Europe?
 Do you know something about metal scene in Czech republic?

 I just took my first trip to Europe a couple of months ago, playing guitar with the neofolk band Night Profound.
 I was lucky enough to meet and spend time with many fellow musicians in the places I travelled, through Denmark, The Netherlands, Belgium, France, and Britain.
-Most of the trip was a Harrow_logopersonal vacation after we played our show, but I was really inspired to try and bring HARROW over to Europe, it seems more and more possible as days go by.
+Most of the trip was a personal vacation after we played our show, but I was really inspired to try and bring HARROW over to Europe, it seems more and more possible as days go by.
 Also, we are currently working with Avantegarde Music, who is based in Italy.

 CULT OF FIRE is one of my favorite contemporary metal bands, but they are maybe the only one from your country that I listen to regularly.
 Of course we’re all aware of the legendary MASTER’S HAMMER too.